irfan013/EDA-of-Audi-cars-data-set/README.md

-# Exploratory Data Analysis of Audi cars dataset
+# Analysis of Audi cars dataset
 Here a sample dataset of used Audi cars was used.
 Several analyses were done based on this data.

 Dataset source: https://www.kaggle.com/aishwaryamuthukumar/cars-dataset-audi-bmw-ford-hyundai-skoda-vw